 This muscle often gets the blame simply because of its positioning closest toward the midline.
 It is thought this positioning helps to keep your kneecap in proper alignment .
 However, as we’ll learn, strengthening all of the muscles that affect the knees is key to their health, which include but aren’t limited to the quads (more on that later).

-All 4 of your quadriceps start at the top of your pelvis and run down to your knee.
+All 4 then run down to your knee and insert into the patella via the patellar tendon.
 At this point, the muscles all join together, becoming a single tendon that surrounds your patella, or kneecap.
 This tendon then continues down to connect to the tibia of your lower leg .

 The functioning of these muscles is also crucial to all sorts of sport functions.
 Running around the bases or track, jumping up to shoot the basketball or do a jump squat, kicking a ball or a boxing bag… all of these activities rely on the functioning of your quads.
 And all of these activities can take a hit if you’re suffering from knee pain.

 The 3 Reasons VMO Exercises Won’t Cure Knee Pain